dieKollaborateure/drive-uploader/README.md

 ### Version 0.1.0, 2015-05-25

+- new: will upload symlinked files on file-systems that support this (disable with `--skip-symlinks`)
 - new: display average upload speed
 - new: display estimated time till complete
 - new: display elapsed time